PascalMaximus/snoopdoggbot/README.md

 # installation

-gizoogle changed this no longer works i will be fixing this later
+gizoogle changed and this no longer working, i will be fixing this later

 # Note